AviatrixSystems/Docs/Support/support_center_openvpn_gateway.rst

 --------------------------------------------------------------------------------------------------------------

 The Aviatrix Controller supports to read a CSV file to import users using Aviatrix Console GUI started from version 5.0, please refer to this `instruction <https://docs.aviatrix.com/HowTos/uservpn.html#import-vpn-users>`_.
-If you prefer to use API to add vpn users from a csv file, here is an example using python and REST API
+If you prefer to use API to add vpn users from a csv file, here is an example using python and API

 ::